ByAUJay

 - Privacy and data management:

-- Phase 2: PII is sharded with validators; non-PII VC metadata becomes decentralized and cross-chain verifiable; verifiers can request ZK VPs for “need-to-know” checks (e.g., “is adult AND EU resident”) without seeing the underlying documents. (docs.humanity.org)
+- Phase 2: PII gets sharded with validators, making non-PII VC metadata decentralized and verifiable across different chains.
+Plus, verifiers can ask for ZK VPs for those “need-to-know” scenarios (like confirming if someone is an adult AND an EU resident) without diving into the actual documents.
+More info can be found at docs.humanity.org.

 - Governance and decentralization:

-- Phase 2 introduces DAO participation and validator elections, expanding beyond HP Core as the sole issuer.
-This matters for enterprises that require multi-party trust and auditable revocation. (docs.humanity.org)
+- In Phase 2, we’ll see the introduction of DAO participation and validator elections, moving beyond HP Core being the only issuer.
+This is super important for businesses that need multi-party trust and clear audit trails for revocation.
+Read more about it at docs.humanity.org.

 - Device coverage and inclusivity: